damongolding/immich-kiosk/README.md

 Configure how the favorite button should behave.

 ### Favorite (the default)
-Set asset as a favorite inside of Immich.
+Set asset as a favorite inside Immich.

 Example:
 ```yaml